Akshay369vm/send-email-notification/README.md

 Using [the Python library](https://pypi.org/project/sendgrid/), send email to people with the content & subject of your choice.

-This repository is used inside Github Actions in the following format:
+This repository is used inside Github Actions in the following format:...

 ## Send email to one address